choonsik93/mcpd/README.md

 import numpy as np

 # create 3D source point cloud and target point clouds
+# M: the number of points in the point cloud
+# T: the number of target point clouds
+# N:  the number of points in the each target point cloud
+M = 2048
+N = 2048
+T = 5
 source = np.random.randn(M, 3)
 target = np.random.randn(T, N, 3)